A universal scheme for robust self-testing in the prepare-and-measure scenario: Certification of overlaps

 \section{Certification of overlaps}

 We start with a presentation of our scheme for certifying pairwise overlaps between \emph{pure qudit} preparation states and between the corresponding \emph{projective} measurements.
 By ``corresponding" we mean that in our scheme we set these states and measurements to be ``equal" in a sense that $\varrho^x_a = (\varrho^x_a)^2 = M^x_a$ for all $a\in[d]$ and $x\in[n]$.
+This is the reason why we chose to enumerate the preparation states with two indexes.
+The choice of $d$ and $n$ is arbitrary as long as $d>1$ and $n\geq 1$.
 In what follows we will refer to these objects as target pure states and target measurements respectively.
 Their experimental counterparts we denote as $\tilde{\rho}_a^x$, and $\Mbt^y$ respectively.
-By ``experimental" we mean any states and measurements defined over the same Hilbert space as the target ones and that reproduce the \emph{observed statistics} i.e.,~$\tilde{p}(b|a,x,y)=\tr(\tilde{\rho}^x_a \tilde{M}^y_b)$.
+By ``experimental" we mean any states and measurements defined over a Hilbert space of dimension at most $d$ and that reproduce the \emph{observed statistics} i.e.,~$\tilde{p}(b|a,x,y)=\tr(\tilde{\rho}^x_a \tilde{M}^y_b)$.
 Clearly, we \emph{do not} assume that the experimental states and measurement have to be ``equal".
+Neither do we assume any properties of experimental states or measurements like the purity of the projective character.

 The idea of our certification scheme is very intuitive, yet powerful (see Fig.~\ref{fig:scheme}).
 Assume that Alice and Bob prepared their devices in a way that $\tilde{p}(b|a,x,y)=1$, whenever $y=x$ and $b=a$.
 In other words, outcomes of Bob's measurement are \emph{perfectly correlated} with the preparations of Alice (whenever $x=y$).
-Since the quantum dimension is upper bounded by $d$, we can easily conclude that $\tilde{\varrho}^x_a = \tilde{M}^x_a$, for all $a\in[d]$ and $x\in[n]$.
-Clearly, after these perfect correlations are established, the ``cross-terms", can be used to compute the overlaps between the preparation states and between measurement operators: $\tilde{p}(b|a,x,y)=\tr(\tilde{\rho}^x_a \tilde{M}^y_b)=\tr(\tilde{\rho}^x_a \tilde{\rho}^y_b)=\tr(\tilde{M}^x_a \tilde{M}^y_b)$.
+Since we assumed the upper bound of $d$ on the Hilbert space's dimension in which experimental states and measurements are defined, and in this space, we have a set of $d$ quantum states and a POVM with $d$ effects which produce perfect correlations, we can conclude that, first, the Hilbert space's dimension must be exactly $d$, and second that $\tilde{\varrho}^x_a = \tilde{M}^x_a$, for all $a\in[d]$ and $x\in[n]$.
+Clearly, after these perfect correlations are established, the ``cross-terms'', can be used to compute the overlaps between the preparation states and between measurement operators: $\tilde{p}(b|a,x,y)=\tr(\tilde{\rho}^x_a \tilde{M}^y_b)=\tr(\tilde{\rho}^x_a \tilde{\rho}^y_b)=\tr(\tilde{M}^x_a \tilde{M}^y_b)$.
 Therefore, if the experimental statistics $\tilde{p}(b|a,x,y)$ match the target statistics $p(b|a,x,y)$, we can certify that overlaps between experimental states match those of the target states.
 The same holds for the corresponding measurement operators.

 Our method can be also applied when experimental statistics do not match exactly the target ones.